Professional Licensure and Certification Disclosures

 • BASTE-Bachelor of Applied Science in Teacher Education, Preschool-8th Grade

-The Clark College BASTE program meets professional licensure requirements in the following states: Alabama, Alaska, Arizona, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington (issues of abuse coursework), West Virginia, Wisconsin, and Wyoming.
+The Clark College BASTE program meets professional licensure requirements in the following states: Alabama, Alaska, Arizona, California, Deleware, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington (issues of abuse coursework), West Virginia, Wisconsin, and Wyoming.

 Pharmacy Tech